+[Date]

+[Name & Address]

 Dear Dr.:

 It is my pleasure to offer you a position as a Senior Research Associate in the _______________ Department at the University of Nebraska-Lincoln for an appointment term beginning on <date>, 201X and ending on <date>, 201X.
-This is a Special Appointment and is subject to the terms and conditions for Professional Staff employment by Special Appointment as set forth in Chapter III and IV of the Bylaws of the Board of Regents of the University of Nebraska (found online at: http://nebraska.edu/board/bylaws-policies-and-rules.html.)
+This is a Special Appointment pursuant to Section 4.4.1 of the Bylaws of the Board of Regents of the University of Nebraska (“Bylaws”) and is subject to the terms and conditions for Professional Staff as set forth in Chapter III and IV of the Bylaws (found online at: http://nebraska.edu/board/bylaws-policies-and-rules.html.)

-A Special Appointment is not a tenure leading appointment, and your employment will terminate without further notice from the University on the termination date stated above in this letter of offer.
-Your appointment is subject to regular annual review, and is cancelable on 90 days notice.
+A Special Appointment is not a tenure leading appointment, and your employment will terminate without further notice from the University in accordance with the time stated in this letter of offer. .
 Such appointments may also be terminated by the University for adequate cause, disability, bona fide discontinuance of the program or department, or extraordinary circumstances because of financial exigencies.

 Your salary for this fiscal year appointment will be $_______, paid in twelve equal monthly payments.
 You will receive the first monthly payment on or about September 30, ______.
 You will be eligible for benefits, as established by the Board of Regents.
 Annual increases in salary, as recommended by me to the Dean, may be awarded based upon performance of your assigned duties and availability of funding.